-In order to drive for UberEats, you must meet the minimum driving age in your city, have a valid driver’s licence, registration, car insurance, one year of driving experience, and a two- or four-door car made after 1998.
+To drive for the UberEats app, you must meet the minimum driving age in your city, have a valid driver’s license, registration, car insurance, one year of driving experience, and a two- or four-door car made after 1998.
 You must also pass a background check.

 - When you order through UberEats, you not only pay for the food itself, but you also pay a delivery fee.
-The delivery fee (AKA “booking fee”) is based on distance from restaurant to customer and ranges from $2 – $8, and the customer can decide how much they are willing to pay by setting a “Max Booking Fee.
+The delivery fee (AKA “booking fee”) is based on distance from the restaurant to the customer and ranges from $2 – $8, and the customer can decide how much they are willing to pay by setting a “Max Booking Fee.”